-In 2010, he became a Postdoc at the VU University, continuing his work on high-performance distributed computing.
-Niels is currently a part-time guest researcher at the Leiden Observatory, in the Computational Astrophysics group of Prof. Simon Portegies Zwart.
-There, he is applying distributed computing techniques to the AMUSE computational astronomy simulation framework.
+In 2010 Niels became a Postdoc at the VU University, continuing his work on high-performance distributed computing.
+He was a part-time guest researcher at the Leiden Observatory, in the Computational Astrophysics group of Prof. Simon Portegies Zwart.
+There, applied distributed computing techniques to the AMUSE computational astronomy simulation framework.

 - Peer-to-Peer Computing